 A lot of what I learned this weekend- from Brittany and Nike- I would carry onto the Buckeye NutHouse (where I served a Community Manager role from the beginning of March 2012 to the end of April 2013).
 I would create the “6th Man” NutHouse campaign with the mindset that I gathered during the Final Four weekend.

-So here I will thank Diana Sabau, for not only serving as a mentor to me while working on basketball plans, but for setting me up for a life changing experience.
+So here I will thank Diana Sabau, for not only serving as a mentor to me while working on basketball plans but for setting me up for a life changing the experience.